Photo from Unsplash

 Morning

-See the spider’s web, and behold in it a most suggestive picture of the hypocrite’s religion.
+Look at the spider’s web and see in it a striking image of the hypocrite’s religion.

-It is meant to catch his prey—the spider fattens himself on flies, and the Pharisee has his reward.
-Foolish people are easily entrapped by the loud professions of pretenders, and even the more judicious cannot always escape.
-Philip baptized Simon Magus, whose deceitful declaration of faith, was so soon exploded by the stern rebuke of Peter.
-Custom, reputation, praise, advancement, and other flies—are the small game which hypocrites take in their nets.
+The web is made to catch prey—the spider fattens itself on flies, and the Pharisee has his reward.
+Foolish souls are easily ensnared by the loud professions of pretenders, and even the more discerning can sometimes be deceived.
+Philip baptized Simon Magus, whose false profession was exposed by Peter’s stern rebuke.
+Praise, reputation, and advancement—these are the small prey that hypocrites catch in their web.

-A spider’s web comes all from the creature’s own bowels.
-The bee gathers her wax from flowers, the spider sucks no flowers, and yet she spins out her material to any length.
-Even so, hypocrites find their trust and hope within themselves; their anchor was forged on their own anvil, and their cable twisted by their own hands.
-They lay their own foundation, and hew out the pillars of their own house, disdaining to be debtors to the sovereign grace of God.
+The spider spins her web from her own body.
+The bee gathers wax from flowers, but the spider creates everything from within herself.
+Likewise, hypocrites find their trust and hope within themselves.
+Their anchor is made on their own anvil, their foundation laid by their own hands.
+They rely on their own efforts, disdaining the grace of God.

-Which reminds us of one more thought, namely, that such cobwebs are not to be endured in the Lord’s house—He will see to it that they and those who spin them—shall be destroyed for ever.
-O my soul, be resting on something better than a spider’s web.
-The Lord Jesus is your eternal hiding-place!
+This reminds us of one final truth: such cobwebs will not be tolerated in the Lord’s house.
+He will ensure that both the webs and those who spun them are destroyed forever.
+O my soul, rest on something more secure than a spider’s web.
+The Lord Jesus is your eternal refuge!

 Evening

-When you read of the high and sweet communions enjoyed by favored saints, you sigh and murmur in the chamber of your heart, “Alas! these are not for me!”
-O climber, if you have but faith, you shall yet stand upon the sunny pinnacle of the temple, for “all things are possible to him who believes.”
-You hear of exploits which holy men have done for Jesus; what they have enjoyed of Him; how much they have been like Him; how they have been able to endure great persecutions for His sake; and you say, “Ah! as for me, I am but a worm; I can never attain to this!”
-But there is nothing which one saint was, that you may not be.
+When you read about the high and sweet communion enjoyed by favored saints, you sigh and think, “Alas!
+That’s not for me!”
+But if you have faith, you too can stand on the heights, for “all things are possible to him who believes.”
+You hear of the mighty works done by holy men for Christ—how they experienced His presence, how they became like Him, how they endured great persecution for His sake—and you say, “As for me, I’m just a worm.
+I could never reach such heights!”
+But there is nothing one saint has been that you cannot become.